 Andrew Surman has been a constant presence in the Cherries line-up and was made vice captain of the club ahead of the 2016/17 season.

-After drawing attention from the Saints whilst playing for local side Hedge End Rangers, the midfielder opted to join their academy and later became the youngest ever player to turn out for the reserves.
+After drawing attention from the Saints while playing for local side Hedge End Rangers, the midfielder opted to join their academy and later became the youngest player to turn out for the reserves.

-His six-month spell with the Cherries saw him play in every league game and net six times before returning to the Saints in 2006.
+His six-month spell with the Cherries saw him play 28 games in all competitions and net six times before returning to the Saints in 2006.

-At Carrow Road, success would soon come Surman’s way as he played 22 times in the Canaries’ Championship winning season of 2010/11.
+At Carrow Road, success would soon come Surman’s way as he played 22 times in the Canaries’ Championship-winning season of 2010/11.

-Yet, in the summer of 2013, and after having played just seven times for Norwich in the previous campaign, Surman signed on loan for the Cherries for a second time.
+In the summer of 2013, and after having played just seven times for Norwich in the previous campaign, Surman signed on loan for the Cherries for a second time.

 After making 35 appearances in the Championship as Eddie Howe guided the Cherries to promotion, the switch was made permanent ahead of the 2015/16 campaign.

 Surman was ever-present in the Cherries' first season in the top flight, starting all 38 games.